← Back to Blog

 Why Origin Matters

 Coffee is an agricultural product shaped by its environment.
 Altitude, latitude, soil composition, rainfall patterns, and microclimate all leave fingerprints in the cup.
-Our 6 farms span 221 hectares across the Colombian coffee axis at elevations between 1,300 and 1,800 meters above sea level.
+Our farms sit in the Colombian coffee axis at elevations between 1,300 and 1,800 meters above sea level.
 The volcanic soils, consistent rainfall, and mild temperatures of Caicedonia create conditions that few other regions in the world can match.

 But terroir is only the starting point.
 What happens after the cherry is picked -- how it is processed, dried, milled, and stored -- determines whether that potential reaches the cup or is lost along the way.